 In the final Test at Edgbaston, India went in with all four of the famous spin quartet.
-Playing Bishan Bedi, Bhagwath Chandrasekhar, Erapalli Prasanna and Srinivas Venkataraghavan meant leaving out pace bowlers.
+Playing Bishan Bedi, Chandra, Prasanna and Venkat meant leaving out pace bowlers.
 Venkataraman Subramanya was one of those who could turn his arm over at something approaching military medium.
 On the eve of the match, captain Nawab of Pataudi turned to Kunderan and asked him what he bowled.
 Kunderan’s honest answer was, “I don’t know.”

-Anyway, he did run in with the new ball against Geoff Boycott and Colin Milburn, ending with none for 13 from four overs.
-He opened the batting too, scoring a gritty 33 in the second innings.
+Anyway, he did run in with the new ball against Geoff Boycott and Colin Milburn, ending with none for 13 from 4 overs.
+He opened batting too, scoring a gritty 33 in the second innings.

 The cruel end

 After that followed bitter disappointment.
 In a shocking decision, he not chosen for the Indian tour of Australia in 1967-68.
 Inderjitsinhji was selected as the second wicketkeeper to Engineer.
 Some of the trouble seemed to stem from Kunderan’s strained relations with the Nawab of Pataudi Jr, whom he later described as aloof and domineering.
 It was the end of his career as an Indian cricketer.
 He had no desire to continue.